Healing

 Gyan sphere requires the person to engage in spiritual dialogue, (Gurbani vichaar) in order to understand the nature of the human condition.
 Essential to the process of healing and self-realisation, is the company or community one engages in.
 Gurmat lays great emphasis to seek out Sadh Sangat (community of those seeking self-realisation) and discourages Kasangat, (community of those engrossed in semi-consciousness or maya) (SGGSJ 42).

-Sangat provides one with the support, enabling to get a better understanding of one condition and redirects the motivation to make an effort (saram) towards constructively change their life situation.
+Sangat (collective of those on the path of self-realisation) provides one with the support, enabling to get a better understanding of one condition and redirects the motivation to make an effort (saram) towards constructively change their life situation.
 Within the realm of effort, the person puts scriptural and intuitive knowledge into practice.
-(Doabia 1998).
-Selfless service or sewa help in cultivating new behavioural patterns and also combat the empirical ego's self-centeredness.
+Selfless or egolessness service or sewa help in cultivating new behavioural patterns and also combat the ego-complexes self-centeredness.